 B.A., B.A.I., Civil, Structural and Environmental Engineering Trinity College, University of Dublin; M.S.E., Ph.D., Civil and Environmental Engineering, Princeton University

-Sinéad Mac Namara teaches structural engineering courses for the School of Architecture, mechanics courses for the College of Engineering, and electives for both schools.
-Her research focuses on: innovation and creativity in structural engineering education; structural art; and the structural performance of shell structures.
+Sinéad Mac Namara teaches structural engineering courses and electives for the School of Architecture and the College of Engineering and Computer Science (ECS) and is the Associate Dean for Student Affairs at ECS.
+Her teaching has been recognized by awards from Syracuse University, the American Society for Engineering Education, and Princeton University.
+Her research focuses on collaboration among architects and engineers; innovation and creativity in structural engineering education; structural art; and the structural performance of shell structures.

 Buildings and Projects